Our contribution to UK healthcare

 Collaborative working and joint working projects are specific types of partnership between the NHS and the pharmaceutical industry, which aim to improve the efficiency and delivery of patient care at a local level.

-Teva’s collaborative and joint working projects put patient care right at their centre.
+Teva’s collaborative and joint working projects put patient care, and innovation, right at their centre.
 Through the projects we combine skills, experience and / or resources from the NHS and industry to jointly develop and implement the initiative.
 Collaborative working really illustrates the way that Teva is able to be flexible and look at the needs of a particular patient population.

 Partners